 One is near where the Mauer fell, around Bornholmer Strasse.
 And if you read our posts about David Bowie and saw the last video clip he filmed here in Berlin, you know where it is.
 The other one is near Lichterfelde Süd Station.

-Both locations are incredible.
-If you can visit both, great!
-If not, the Bornholmer Strasse has the historical side on its favor, but the Lichterfelder is more impressive and long.
+Both locations are incredible if you can visit both, great!
+If not, the Bornholmer Strasse has the historical side in its favour, but the Lichterfelder is more impressive and long.
 It is a tough decision we can’t make for you.

 When is the best time to visit those spots for cherry blossoms in Berlin?

 If you’re not really sure if all the trouble is worth it.
 If you are afraid of facing a bunch of long German names of U and S Bahn stations that are not really close to the center of Berlin, you can visit this website and go to one of our favorite parks here, the Gaerten der Welt.

 They have a cherry blossom festival, and most of their gardens are from Asian countries, including a Japanese garden!
 It is to die for!

 Some other spots for cherry blossoms in Berlin that deserves mention even though they didn’t impress us as much as the ones above

 Around the Glienicker Bruecke (Glinicke Bridge) is a cool place for a nice spring day filled with small pink and white little flowers.